Class Title: Library Technician II

 The job description does not constitute an employment agreement between the employer and the employee and is subject to change by the employer as the needs of the employer and requirements of the job change.

-Salary range is $17.80 - $24.88 hourly, commensurate with experience.
-Sick leave, vacation and holiday benefits only.
+Hiring range is $19.18 - $27.16 hourly, commensurate with experience, plus an excellent benefits package.
 This is a union position.